Ozzyboshi/alsfsdocumentation/docs/alsfs.md

 # Alsfs
 Another (and more featured) way to talk to the alsfsNodejsServer is to install alsfs.
-Alsfs is a filesystem for Linux, sice It relays on fuse, it works in the userspace  and lets you mount a partition designed to communicate with the alsfsNodejsServer.
+Alsfs is a filesystem for Linux, since It relays on fuse, it works in the userspace  and lets you mount a partition designed to communicate with the alsfsNodejsServer.
 In this way you can use your favourite file manager to write/read data from and to the Amiga.
 Alsfs is designed and tested to work on Debian based distros, the following installation process describes how to get up and running on a Debian 8 Jessie system.

 ### Installation
 In order to use alsfs you have first to install some dependencies with this command: